MUKILAN0608/Rutherford-Scattering-Simulation/README.md

-#🧪 Rutherford-Scattering-Simulation
+# 🧪 Rutherford Scattering Simulation

-An interactive web simulation of Rutherford’s alpha particle scattering experiment using React, TypeScript, and Canvas.
+An interactive web simulation of **Rutherford’s alpha particle scattering experiment** built with React, TypeScript, and Canvas.
 Visualize how alpha particles scatter when fired at atomic nuclei, tweak experiment parameters in real-time, and observe particle paths and scattering angle distributions.

+---

-📸 Demo
+## 📸 Demo

 https://github.com/user-attachments/assets/7bed0b39-d315-4c33-9d6c-371c6d3cab80

+---

-🎯 Features
+## 🎯 Features

-🎨 Real-time Canvas-based visualization of alpha particle trajectories.
+- 🎨 Real-time Canvas-based visualization of alpha particle trajectories.

-📊 Dynamic histogram of scattering angle distribution.
+- 📊 Dynamic histogram showing scattering angle distribution.

-⚙️ Adjustable nuclear charge (Z) and alpha particle energy.
+- ⚙️ Adjustable nuclear charge (Z) and alpha particle energy.

-📈 Toggle options to display particle paths and angle histograms.
+- 📈 Toggle options for particle paths and angle histograms.

-🔥 Physics-based trajectory calculation using a simplified Rutherford scattering formula.
+- 🔥 Physics-based trajectory calculation using a simplified Rutherford scattering formula.

-🎛️ Intuitive UI with controls for simulation parameters.
+- 🎛️ Intuitive UI with interactive controls.

+---

-🧬 Concept
+## 🧬 Concept
-Based on Rutherford’s 1911 experiment, where alpha particles were directed at a thin gold foil to probe the structure of the atom.
+- Based on Rutherford’s 1911 experiment, where alpha particles were directed at a thin gold foil to probe the structure of the atom.
 The simulation illustrates:

-Most particles passing straight through.
+- Most particles passing straight through.

-Some deflecting at small angles.
+- Some deflecting at small angles.

-Rare large-angle deflections revealing a dense, positively charged nucleus.
+- Rare large-angle deflections revealing a dense, positively charged nucleus.

-📚 Technologies Used
+## 📚 Technologies Used
 React with TypeScript

 HTML5 Canvas API for 2D rendering

 TailwindCSS for styled UI components

-🚀 How to Run
+## 🚀 How to Run
 Clone the repository

 ```bash